 In 2007, after graduating from INSA-T, she joined the prestigious Ecole Polytechnique.
 “It was the logical next step.
 I remember it very well, even if the teaching was very structured and quite theoretical,” she recalls.
 Wiem did her last internship at the Paris 6 computer science laboratory at the Sorbonne University, in research and development.
-A revelation: research became the keyword of her career.
+A revelation: research became the keyword of his career.

-Pursuing her academic in a Ph.D. specializing in cybersecurity, Wiem devotes her thesis to the security of RFID chips and the protection of patients’ privacy equipped with them.
+Pursuing her academic in a Ph.D. specializing in cybersecurity, Wiem devotes her thesis to the security of RFID chips (Radio frequency identification) and the protection of patients’ privacy equipped with them.
 “Passive RFID chips are so minimalist that it is tough to build protections into them.
 I worked on creating a security protocol that was intended to secure the chip’s communications with other devices,” Wiem explains.
 She demonstrated her project’s feasibility in a proof of concept, which was published in several articles and scientific journals.
 “From there, you have to defend your idea at conferences to get it validated by the community,” she explains.
 In France, Luxembourg, the United States, and Canada, Wiem travels to compare her concept with other specialists’ views.
 “The idea must make its way.
 Other researchers are building on the protocol I created.
 The goal is to have it integrated into existing standards,” she adds.

 When Wiem says path, it’s almost literal.
 Her work on RFID chips takes her to China, where she collaborates for several months with researchers worldwide in Shanghai, Beijing, and Nanjing.